btakita/backbone-signal/README.md

 backbone-signal
 ===============

-A rich Reactive Programming api on Backbone Models.
+A rich Signal & Slots (Functional Reactive) api on Backbone Models.
 It is composable, allows you to encapsulate loader logic, and have fine grained control over listening to change events.

 # Usage